anutkk/sphericalgeometry/README.md

 -->

+## Requirements

+* Python >= 3.6
+* Numpy
+* Scipy

 ## Limitations

 There is no support for disjoint polygons.

 ## Alternatives

 Check out the [spherical_geometry](https://github.com/spacetelescope/spherical_geometry) package by spacetelescope.
-Stable and strongly object-oriented.
+This is a stable and strongly object-oriented package, but I am unsure if it is still maintained.

 ## Some basic notions of spherical geometry
 ### Great circles and geodesics